 Of course, the easiest way to get a hassle-free upgrade is to have a high level of status with a company’s loyalty program.
 Now, I don’t travel enough to earn status and have no intention of chasing status and locking myself into one specific brand.
-I get some perks by strategically choosing certain credit cards, such as the American Express Platinum card, which give me certain perks or mid-level status.
+I get some perks by strategically choosing certain credit cards, such as the American Express Platinum Card, which gives me certain perks and mid-level status in some programs.
 Hotels will often proactively upgrade members with status to a higher level or “executive” room before checking in.

 I’ve also read plenty of articles on how to “convince” hotels to upgrade you.
 Search Google for “Free Hotel Upgrade” and you’ll find promising articles like this one:

 The email that will get you a free hotel upgrade 100% of the time

 If it was that easy, why isn’t everyone doing it?
 I guess it’s because these articles tell you to contact the hotel and say you are celebrating a birthday or anniversary and would it be possible for them to upgrade your room for this special event.
 It might work and the hotel may give you a better room or suite or a special amenity like a plate of chocolate or a bottle of Prosecco.
 I don’t have a problem with it, but it really should be a celebratory trip.
 If not, it’s not something I’m willing to do.
 That “moral compass” thing always keeps me from using tricks like this.

 What’s my trick to scoring these upgrades without

 If the hotel offers you a paid upgrade when you’re checking in, turn it down.